CoryFail/keyStream/README.md

 Version
 =========

-You are currently using version v1.0 of keyStream
+You are currently using version v1.0.1 of keyStream

+- Increased requesttimeout time to 300 seconds.

 Copyright / License
 =========